-Remuneration, tax and reward The worker is remunerated by reference to time worked or on salary e.g. they are paid by the hour/week/month.
-The worker is a sole trader.
-The worker is remunerated for services/job or goods/product delivered or paid based on results.
-The worker performs work through a Pty Ltd The worker is paid based on time worked e.g. timesheets provided.
-The company deducts income tax from company.The worker is paid through invoices for servicesperformed issued by their Pty Ltd company.The worker responsible for own tax affairs. remuneration paid.
-GST is paid pursuant to invoices issued by the worker.
-Insurance (e.g. public liability insurance, workers compensation insurance) is provided by the company.
-The worker is required to obtain their own insurances e.g. public liability insurance, workers compensation.
-The work of the worker creates goodwill or saleable assets for the company.
-The worker creates goodwill or saleable assets for their own business.
-Commercial Risk The company bears the cost and/or remains liable for any work that does not go as planned including remedying any faulty work.
-The worker is liable for work that does not go as planned (e.g. takes longer, is more expensive, any faulty work) at their own time and expense.
+Remuneration, tax and reward The worker is remunerated by reference to time worked or on salary e.g. they are paid by the hour/ week/month The worker is remunerated for services/job or goods/product delivered or paid based on results The worker is a sole trader The worker performs work through a Pty Ltd company The worker is paid based on time worked e.g. timesheets provided.
+The worker is paid through invoices for services performed issued by their Pty Ltd company The company deducts income tax from remuneration paid.
+The worker responsible for own tax affairs.
+GST is paid pursuant to invoices issued by the worker Insurance (e.g. public liability insurance, workers compensation insurance) is provided by the company The worker is required to obtain their own insurances e.g. public liability insurance, workers compensation The work of the worker creates goodwill or saleable assets for the company The worker creates goodwill or saleable assets for their own business.
+Commercial Risk The company bears the cost and/or remains liable for any work that does not go as planned including remedying any faulty work The worker is liable for work that does not go as planned (e.g. takes longer, is more expensive, any faulty work) at their own time and expense.